Refinitiv/Real-Time-SDK/CSharp/README.md

 Install all prerequisites list in Software Requirements section.

 Obtain the source **from this repository** on GitHub.
 It will contain a solution file and all required source to build RTSDK.

+Real-Time SDK package may also be [downloaded from LSEG Developer Portal](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-real-time-csharp-sdk/download).
+In addition, these distributions depend on a Binary Pack found in the above downloads section.
+This will not be automatically pulled by the build, and must be downloaded and extracted into the ../RTSDK-BinaryPack directory(Same level as the CSharp directory in this package).
+The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

+Real-Time SDK package is also available on [MyAccount](https://myaccount.lseg.com/content/mytr/en/downloadcenter.html).
+In addition, these distributions depend on a Binary Pack found in the above downloads section.
+This will not be automatically pulled by the build, and must be downloaded and extracted into the ../RTSDK-BinaryPack directory(Same level as the CSharp directory in this package).
+The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

 ## Building RTSDK